WERA103: Nutrient Management and Water Quality

 Procedures and Activities

-Procedures for Objective 1, Improve Nutrient Recommendations:
+Procedures for Objective 1, Advance regionally adapted nutrient recommendations:

-- Develop/refine multi-state nutrient use standards for western crop production systems;
+2. Develop/refine multi-state nutrient use standards for western crop production systems;

-- Integrate emerging soil-health assessment techniques into improved crop nutrient recommendations;
+5. Integrate emerging soil-health assessment techniques into improved crop nutrient recommendations;

-- Facilitate multi-state research-extension-education collaborative projects to develop and/or evaluate productivity, nutrient/water-use efficiency, sustainability, and economic feasibility of conservation management systems such as, but not limited to, perennial rotation phases, cover crops, organic amendments, and livestock integration;
+1. Facilitate multi-state research-extension-education collaborative projects to develop and/or evaluate productivity, nutrient/water-use efficiency, sustainability, and economic feasibility of conservation management systems such as, but not limited to, perennial rotation phases, cover crops, organic amendments, and livestock integration;

-- Evaluate and/or develop standards for use of amendments, biostimulants, nutrient delivery systems, enhanced-efficiency fertilizers, and other novel products/approaches for improving nutrient-use efficiency;
+3. Evaluate and/or develop standards for use of amendments, biostimulants, nutrient delivery systems, enhanced-efficiency fertilizers, and other novel products/approaches for improving nutrient-use efficiency;

-- Evaluate and revise soil/plant/water/amendment analysis guidelines to reflect changing management practices;
+4. Evaluate and revise soil/plant/water/amendment analysis guidelines to reflect changing management practices;

-- Develop collaborative efforts to write/revise/publish regionally relevant extension publications and materials that extend the latest science-based practices for nutrient management in western crop production systems, targeting producers, consultants, and extension educators.
+4. Develop collaborative efforts to write/revise/publish regionally relevant extension publications and materials that extend the latest science-based practices for nutrient management in western crop production systems, targeting producers, consultants, and extension educators.

 Expected Outcomes and Impacts

-- The major expected outcome and impact is the creation and dynamic dissemination of nutrient management research through various events, conferences, publications, and multi-media.
+• The major expected outcome and impact is the creation and dynamic dissemination of nutrient management research through various events, conferences, publications, and multi-media.
 Local and regional dissemination of this nutrient management research in all western states will result in more widespread use of 4R nutrient management practices and technology that optimizes nutrient use, reduces environmental impacts, and improves water quality.
 Specific outcomes and impacts related to this overarching impact are described below:

-- Improved nutrient management recommendations and nutrient management guides for traditional and alternative crops in the western region to increase refinement and adoption of 4R nutrient management practices (use the Right source at the Right rate, at the Right time and in the Right place)
+• Improved nutrient management recommendations and nutrient management guides for traditional and alternative crops in the western region to increase refinement and adoption of 4R nutrient management practices (use the Right source at the Right rate, at the Right time and in the Right place);

-- Improved nutrient management practices and use of technologies by agricultural professionals and industry members through knowledge gained (assessed by meeting evaluations) at the biennial Western Nutrient Management Conference;
+• Improved nutrient management practices and use of technologies by agricultural professionals and industry members through knowledge gained (assessed by meeting evaluations) at the biennial Western Nutrient Management Conference;

-- Improved confidence of growers and crop consultants in soil testing services and nutrient recommendations, resulting in increased use of valuable science-based monitoring tools
+• Improved confidence of growers and crop consultants in soil testing services and nutrient recommendations, resulting in increased use of valuable science-based monitoring tools;

-- Enhanced understanding of soil ecosystem services, soil fertility, nutrient management, and their impacts on water quality by CCA’s, extension clientele, K-12, and undergraduate students
+• Enhanced understanding of soil ecosystem services, soil fertility, nutrient management, and their impacts on water quality by CCA’s, extension clientele, K-12, and undergraduate students;

-- Improved understanding and confidence in standards for use of amendments, biostimulants, nutrient delivery systems, enhanced efficiency fertilizers, and other novel products/approaches for improving nutrient use efficiency thereby reducing inappropriate nutrient-management practices and their resulting air and water quality impacts
+• Improved understanding and confidence in standards for use of amendments, biostimulants, nutrient delivery systems, enhanced efficiency fertilizers, and other novel products/approaches for improving nutrient use efficiency thereby reducing inappropriate nutrient-management practices and their resulting air and water quality impacts;

 Projected Participation

-View Appendix E: ParticipationEducational Plan
+View Appendix E: Participation

 The educational component of WERA-103 will focus on delivery of the latest nutrient management findings and other technology to educators, industry agronomists, government agencies, and other interested parties.
 This will be done through multi-state publications, regional conferences, web-based publications, and other web-based outlets such as educational videos, short courses and podcasts.

 The past efforts by this group include holding the biennial Western Nutrient Management Conference (WNMC), which involves university, government and industry personnel and students sharing their findings, addressing and responding to emerging issues and interacting with a large group to expand the bidirectional understanding of regional needs.
 The WNMC also fosters additional cooperative research and extension efforts.
+We will continue to expand the reach and impact of WNMC to include different types of stakeholders and a growing number of participants.

 Publications developed by WERA-103 members support university and industry agronomists and educators in ongoing educational efforts in nutrient management and sustainable agriculture.
 Enhanced knowledge of new technologies and better practices leads to better adoption of best management practices, better nutrient management outcomes, and improved water and air quality.
 Coordinated efforts of WERA-103 members producing these publications helps to focus research efforts where additional data are needed.
 The multi-state working-group forum facilitated by the WERA-103 project ensures the regional nature, scientific rigor, and combined industry and extension promotion of sound, science-based practices throughout the region.